bocchanr/bocchanr/README.md

 hai!!
-PLZ iwc since i may be awkward, but feel free to c + h anytime!
+PLZ iwc since i may be awkward, i'm actually really shy and i'm so sorry about dat 😭
 ![:3](https://i.imgur.com/zQtBiot.jpeg)